Azure

 1. Set up proper credentials

-You can start by on Azure:
+You can start by creating a service principal by creating an app registration on Azure:

 1. Go to the App Registrations on the Azure portal.